Canon 100D vs Fujifilm X-E2

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The 100D has a touchscreen, while the X-E2 has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.

 Concerning the storage of imaging data, both the 100D and the X-E2 write their files to SDXC cards.
+Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 100D and Fujifilm X-E2 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.